PushpanjaliJ/Black-Jack-Game/README.md

 2. The 2 cards in Players hand are shown up.
 But, the dealer does show only one.
 3. If the player total cards value < 21, the player hits from the deck.
 4. After the player's turn, if the player has less than 21, then dealer hits until they either beat or busts.
+5. If the player wins, the bet amount is added to his total.
+Or else, gets deducted from his total.

 THE GAME ENDS WHEN,
   i) The player busts.